A Report on

 - To familiarize the student with his/her branch in particular.

 In view of the above mentioned objectives, the SSBT’s COET Bambhori prepared a comprehensive plan for Induction Program for its pioneer batch of AICTE model curricula for academic year 2018 -19.
-The program was made ‘fool proof’ with comprehensive discussion sessions amongst HoDs and teachers.
+The program was made ‘full proof’ with comprehensive discussion sessions amongst HoDs and teachers.
 The program was implemented effectively during August 1st to 21ST, 2018.
 Over 465 students participated in the program.
 As all the students cannot be engaged in one activity at a time due to the large number the induction program was divided into parallel sessions.

 The inaugural session was addressed by Principal K S Wani.
 Professor Wani.
 He being a blend of administrator, teacher and researcher shared his long experience with the vibrant youth.